Patagotitan: Size

 Like other titanosaur sauropods, Patagotitan was a quadrupedal herbivore with a long neck and tail and is notable for its large size.
 Carballido and colleagues stated in the media:

+Given the size of these bones, which surpass any of the previously known giant animals, the new dinosaur is the largest animal known that walked on Earth.

 In 2014 news reports provided estimates of Patagotitans size at 40 m long with a weight of 77 tonne.
 In 2017, Carballido and colleagues published a length estimate of 37 m, and provided two weight estimates: 69 tonne using a scaling equation, and 44.2–77.6 t using volumetric method based on 3D skeletal models.
 These estimates suggested that Patagotitan was 10% larger than Argentinosaurus.
 In 2019 Gregory S. Paul estimated Patagotitan at 31 m in length and 50–55 t in weight using volumetric models.
 This made it smaller than Argentinosaurus, which he estimated at over 35 m in length and 65–75 t in weight.
 In 2020, Campione and Evans yielded a body mass estimate of approximately 55.7 t.
 In 2020, Otero and Carballido published a lower mean weight estimate of 57 t using a revised scaling equation, with a margin of error of 42.5–71.4 t; this was close to the 2017 volumetric estimate.
 Histology of five femora and one humerus indicates that the individuals died while they were young adults, with growth having slowed but not ceased entirely.
 In 2024, Paul estimated its length at 31 m, and its weight at 57 t.
+In 2025, Matthew Dempsey estimated Patagotitans weight at over 60 t.